 Accounts Receivable/Membership Services Manager

-Tieanna Lloyd is responsible for all RCPA accounts receivable transactions, manages RCPA membership records, and is the lead contact for RCPA Partner organizations.
-In addition, Ms. Lloyd is the registrar for the association conference, provides administrative support to the PCPA Workers’ Compensation Trust, and performs a variety of other administrative tasks.
-She joined the association in 1996 when she was hired on a per diem basis to provide support for the conference.
+Tieanna Lloyd is responsible for all RCPA accounts receivable transactions and manages RCPA membership records.
+As the lead contact for RCPA Partner organizations, Tieanna participates in contract discussions and assists with their implementation.
+In addition to providing administrative support to RCPA’s division directors, she manages access to RCPA’s website and email communications.
+Tieanna also manages the administrative and financial aspects of ProVantaCare, a for-profit company created by RCPA in 2014.
+She serves as lead contact for the auditors and legal counsel, and provides assistance to ProVantaCare’s President/CEO, including special projects.
+She joined the association in 1996 on a per diem basis to provide support for the conference.
 At that time, she was employed at a hospital in the Harrisburg area.
 In 2007, she left the medical field for primary employment with the association.
 Ms. Lloyd has an Associate of Arts degree in accounting from Harrisburg Area Community College.

 Assistant to the President/CEO, Finance Manager

-Tina Miletic works directly for the president/CEO, offering support on special projects involving association activities.
-Ms. Miletic assists the president/CEO in preparing, and maintaining a calendar, for scheduled meetings and events, and is responsible for organizing and coordinating association meetings.
-In addition, Ms. Miletic provides accounting services for the association, including developing and monitoring the budget, processing month-end entries and financial reports, reconciling bank statements, bi-weekly payroll, analyzing cash flow, and processing accounts payable.
+Tina Miletic works directly for the president/CEO, offering support on special projects involving association activities, and maintains the president/CEO’s schedule.
+In addition, Ms. Miletic provides accounting services for the association, including developing and monitoring the budget, processing all journal entries and financial reports, reconciling bank statements, bi-weekly payroll, and analyzing cash flow.
 She is the liaison with the auditors and is responsible for the information provided for year-end filings.
 Ms. Miletic has worked for the association since 1998.
 She holds an associate’s degree and has extensive experience in management, accounting, and financial reporting.

 Sharon Militello is responsible for the design, development, and maintenance of the association website and social media pages; editing and preparation of communications; preparing and running webcasts; cultivating media relations; and maintaining relationships with technology support vendors.
 Most recently, Mrs. Militello was director of communications at the Keystone Chapter of Associated Builders and Contractors, Inc., Mount Joy.
 Prior to that, she held various positions in marketing, public relations, advertising, and events planning.
 Winner of a national French competition, Mrs. Militello holds a BA in communications from Rutgers University.